 From 3 October 2024, participants can only use their NDIS funds for items listed as NDIS supports.
 The NDIS website has a list of supports that may be funded.
 These lists are now available in 17 languages other than English and Auslan to make the information easier for everyone to understand.

-The NDIS provides life-changing support for Australians living with a disability.
 If you think you may be eligible for NDIS support, apply for scheme access online via the NDIS website today.

 Become part of the Everyday Independence community by joining our monthly newsletter to learn about latest news and events across Australia.